-Enjoy yourself - it’s later than you think.
+Enjoy yourself ─ it’s later than you think.
 Does that sound like a frivolous statement or the title of a whimsical song?
-Not to Socrates (BC 469 - 399), for that was one of his teachings.
-Although life was shorter then, his words are equally valid today.
+Not to Socrates, for that was one of his teachings.
+Although life may have been shorter then, his words are equally valid today.
 He wasn’t suggesting that we should party all day or avoid pain and seek pleasure.
 Rather, he was teaching us to fill our lives with joy and to share happiness with others.

 Imagine for a moment that you are in the Bahamas.
 It’s a glorious day.
 As you walk down the beach, you feel the hot sand crunch under the soles of your bare feet.
 You step up to the ocean.
 It laps your feet, gently swirling around your ankles.
 The sounds of laughing children and splashing waves surround you.
 The smell of the salt spray allures you deeper into the white foam.
 You leap in and taste the ocean that you have now become a part of.
 You are experiencing joy.

 The value of a vacation is that it becomes easier to let go of our past regrets and future concerns and concentrate on the present.
 When we do so, we are leaping into the ocean of life, which isn’t made of saltwater, but of joy.
 We don’t have to travel to find happiness, for it is wherever we are, if we only allow ourselves to experience the present moment.
 The American Golfer, Ben Hogan, put it this way, “As you walk down the fairway of life you must smell the roses, for you only get to play one round.”